samba/samba.github.io/_posts/2016-06-29-continuous-deployment-to-python-packaging.md

 *Security note*: These values are exposed as _environment variables_ to the runners.
 They will not be visible unless some part of your build/test/deploy application *prints* them to console output (`stdout`, `stderr` etc).
 Their configuration can only be managed by users, in GitLab, who are granted `Master` or `Owner` permissions in the repository.
-The credentials used to upload applications should be treated as _sensitive_ data.
+The credentials used to upload packages should be treated as _sensitive_ data.
 Please be mindful of whom you're granting access to, and how your automation handles these values.

 ## Configuring the GitLab Runner